Phitah02/LandCare-AI/README.md

    - The app will connect to the backend at `http://localhost:5000`.

 ### 4. Usage
+1. **Authentication**: Start by creating an account or logging in using the buttons in the navigation bar.
+    - Click "Sign Up" to create a new account with email and password.
+    - Click "Login" to access your existing account.
+    - All analysis features require authentication.

-1. Open the app in your browser.
+2. Open the main app in your browser after logging in.

-2. **Hero Section**: Read the introduction and click "Explore Your Area" to scroll to the interactive section.
+3. **Hero Section**: Read the introduction and click "Explore Your Area" to scroll to the interactive section.

-3. **Features Section**: Review the key capabilities (Vegetation Analysis, Soil Health, Water Management).
+4. **Features Section**: Review the key capabilities (Vegetation Analysis, Soil Health, Water Management).

-4. **Theme Toggle**: Click the "🌙 Dark Mode" button in the header to switch between light and dark themes.
+5. **Theme Toggle**: Click the "🌙 Dark Mode" button in the header to switch between light and dark themes.

-5. **Explore Section**: Use the interactive map and sidebar for analysis.
+6. **Explore Section**: Use the interactive map and sidebar for analysis.
     - **Location Search**: Enter a place name (e.g., "Nairobi, Kenya") in the search box and click "Search Location" to automatically create a polygon around that area.
     - **Draw Polygon**: Click "Draw Polygon" to start drawing on the map, or use the searched location.
     - Draw a polygon over an area of interest (e.g., farmland).
     - Click "Analyze" to process:
-     - NDVI value for vegetation health.
+      - Multiple vegetation indices: NDVI, EVI, and SAVI for comprehensive vegetation health assessment.
-     - Land cover breakdown (e.g., cropland percentage).
+      - Land cover classification with area calculations.
-     - Slope and area calculations.
+      - Slope analysis for erosion risk.
+      - Area calculations in hectares.
-     - Current weather at the polygon's center.
+      - Current weather conditions at the polygon's center.
-     - Risk assessment with overall score and factor breakdowns.
+      - Comprehensive risk assessment with overall score and factor breakdowns.
     - View results in the sidebar:
-     - **Statistics Tab**: Basic metrics and overview.
+      - **Statistics Tab**: Basic metrics including all vegetation indices, land cover, slope, area, and weather.
-     - **Risk Analysis Tab**: Detailed risk factors and early warnings.
+      - **Risk Analysis Tab**: Detailed risk factors (vegetation, land cover, erosion, weather) with visual meters and early warnings.
-     - **Historical Analysis Tab**: Get historical NDVI and weather data (default 10 years).
+      - **Historical Analysis Tab**: View historical trends for NDVI, EVI, SAVI, and weather data (default 10 years, cached for performance).
-     - **Forecasting Tab**: Forecast NDVI and weather (default 6 months).
+      - **Forecasting Tab**: ARIMA-based forecasting of NDVI and weather conditions (default 6 months).
     - Use "Clear/Reset" to reset the map and results.

-6. **Future Section**: View sample bar charts for health trends and risk levels (integrates with analysis results).
+7. **Future Section**: View sample bar charts for health trends and risk levels (integrates with analysis results).

-7. **Footer**: Click "Be part of the solution" to return to the explore section.
+8. **Footer**: Click "Be part of the solution" to return to the explore section.

 ### 5. Testing
+- **Authentication**: Test user registration, login, and JWT token validation.
 - **Basic Map**: Ensure the map loads with base layers.
 - **Drawing**: Verify polygon drawing and editing work.
-- **API Calls**: Test `/analyze` endpoint with sample GeoJSON via Postman or curl.
+- **API Calls**: Test authenticated endpoints with sample GeoJSON via Postman or curl.
-  Example:
+  Example analysis request:
   ```
   curl -X POST http://localhost:5000/analyze \
   -H "Content-Type: application/json" \
+  -H "Authorization: Bearer YOUR_JWT_TOKEN" \
   -d '{"geometry": {"type": "Polygon", "coordinates": [[[0,0],[0,1],[1,1],[1,0],[0,0]]]}}'
   ```
 - **GEE**: Ensure authentication works; check console for errors.
-- **Weather**: Test `/weather/<lat>/<lon>` endpoint.
+- **Weather**: Test `/weather/<lat>/<lon>` and forecast endpoints.
+- **Historical Data**: Test historical NDVI, EVI, SAVI, and weather endpoints.
+- **Forecasting**: Test NDVI and weather forecasting with cached model performance.
+- **Database**: Run included test files (`test_auth.py`, `test_db.py`, etc.) to verify database operations.

 ### 6. Troubleshooting
 - **GEE Errors**: Verify service account has Earth Engine access.
 Run `python -c "import ee; ee.Authenticate();"` for testing.